How to Feel Better Every Day with an Evening Routine

 Thanks to that small ritual, I know exactly what to do when a workday starts.
 There's no doubt, no need to check slack/e-mail.
 No need to waste time and energy figuring out what to do next.

 As an added benefit, if my main goal is complete, anything else I manage to achieve is a bonus.
 I'm happy about my workday as long as I've done my best to achieve my main focus.
-This is a great way to be more positive about work reach a better work/life balance.
+This is a great way to be more positive about work reach a saner work/life balance.

-Stage 4: Exercise
+Evening Routine Stage 4: Exercise

 I like exercising a bit almost every day.
 I do so twice a day.
 Early in the morning, and at the end of the day.
 Sometimes I do long sessions, sometimes very short ones, but I like to keep momentum.